BartleyR/dotfiles/README.md

 ## Installation
 > Note: The `boostrap.sh` script has the potential to overwrite your existing configurations.
 Please make a backup of your existing dotfiles before you proceed.

+Before you install, you must have `curl` installed on your machine.

 To install, open a terminal window and do the following:

 1. Clone this repo: `git clone https://github.com/BartleyR/dotfiles.git`